mohsinkerai/inner-happiness/backend/README.md

   * Cycle should be in appointed state
   * You need to specify re-appointment positions with year served upfront.
   * You should be able to add more positions during midterm phase.
-* A Midterm Appointed can be cancelled too.
+* A Midterm Appointment can be cancelled too.
+* A Normal Cycle Appointment can be cancelled too.